acothaha/learning/data_engineering/de_zoomcamp_2023/notes/Week 4: Analytics Engineering.md

     - Jobs orchestration
     - Logging and alerting
-    - INtergrated documentation
+    - Intergrated documentation
     - Free for individuals (one developer set)

 For integration with BigQuery, we will use the dbt Cloud IDE, so a local installation of dbt Core is not required.
 For developing locally rather than using the Cloud IDE, dbt Core is required.
-Using dbt with a local Posgres adtabase can be done with dbt Core, which can be installed locally and connected to Postgresand run models through CLI.
+Using dbt with a local Postgres database can be done with dbt Core, which can be installed locally and connected to Postgres and run models through CLI.

 <img style="margin-bottom: 40px" src="images/dbtbq.png"  width="900" height=auto >